-Leaving bustling and intoxicating Kuala Lumpur for some serenity in the beautiful Cameron Highlands – I hear it’s a gorgeous part of central Malaysia…
+Leaving bustling and intoxicating Kuala Lumpur, now seeking serenity in the beautiful Cameron Highlands – I hear it’s a gorgeous part of central Malaysia…

 If you’re not staying in Ipoh and catching a connecting bus to the Cameron Highlands, then take the 11:00hrs train, so you arrive in time for the 15:00hrs connecting bus to the Highlands.